 After the President’s closing remarks, there will be a musical cue for the Mace Bearer to lead the platform party and faculty out of the Redwood Bowl.
 After they have left, graduates will be directed to exit one row at a time.

 - In the event of an emergency, remain calm and listen for instructions from the stage.

-- Out of respect for your classmates and your families please stay for the entire ceremony.
+- Please stay for the entire ceremony out of respect for your classmates and your families.
 Anything that could cause a distraction (toys, balloons, beach balls, etc.) is prohibited and will be confiscated.

 - Bring your own reusable water bottle and encourage your guests to do the same.